evenicoulddoit/django-rest-framework-serializer-extensions/docs/usage-views.md

         return context
 ```

-Whilst the view sets the *defaults*, the extension context can be overriden
+Whilst the view sets the *defaults*, the extension context can be overridden
 by the end using through query parameters.

 # Disabling query parameter modification